 - Student workers and interns can be paid 85 percent of the minimum wage rate, or $6.16 per hour.

 - Any new employee under the age of 20 can be paid a training wage of $4.25 per hour for the first 90 days of work.

 - Employees working overtime — more than 40 hours per week — are entitled to earn 1.5 times their hourly wage, or a total of $10.88 per hour.

-There are no current plans for a Wyoming minimum wage increase beyond 2020.
-But since bills have been proposed in the legislature in the past, there’s a chance that new ones could come up this legislative session.
+There are no current plans for a Wyoming minimum wage increase beyond 2022.
+But since bills continue to be proposed in the legislature, there’s a chance that new ones could come up this legislative session.

 How should small business owners prepare for changes to Wyoming’s minimum wage?

 Even though there are no official plans for a Wyoming minimum wage increase, it’s good to financially prepare your business for any future increase.
 Talk to an accountant to ensure you’re paying your workers the correct minimum wage, state or federal.

 Here are a few things you can do to be ready for a potential increase: